 When RPA started working with the NBFF in 2009, people still weren’t sure how seriously to take the fledgling Newport festival.
 Orange County is south of L.A., in the shadow of Hollywood, and doesn’t have the inherent far-away hipness of Park City or an East-Coast neighborhood like Tribeca.
 To help NBFF grow, we had to earn credibility with two separate groups: the filmmakers who contribute their work, and the audiences who watch it.

-“It’s a labor of love, built on passion equity…no one phones it in.
-To get that level of quality from marquee partners year after year speaks to the reputation of these campaigns.”
+“It’s a labor of love, built on passion equity… no one phones it in.
+To get this level of quality from marquee partners year after year speaks to the reputation of these campaigns.”

 –Megan McDonnell, RPA Account Director